Physiotherapy student placements

-We only offer physiotherapy clinical placements to final year undergraduate or pre-registration physiotherapy students.
+We offer physiotherapy clinical placements for all years of study however there is a bias towards final year undergraduate or pre-registration masters students.

-Placements may also be available for postgraduate, masters and overseas physiotherapy students.
-Short-term observational visits may be available to qualified physiotherapists for research purposes or career development and will require clear identification of learning objectives for the visit.
+Placements may also be available for postgraduate and overseas physiotherapy students.
+Short-term observational visits may be available to qualified physiotherapists for research purposes or career development however these will require clear identification of learning objectives for the visit.

 Please note all the above placements are subject to availability, staffing levels and rotations.